The Battle of Admin Box

 British General Bill Slim, Commander of 14th Army, enthused that it “was the first occasion in this war in which a British force had withstood the full weight of a major Japanese offensive, held it, broken it, smashed it into little pieces and pursued it.
 Its effect, not only on the troops engaged but on the whole 14th Army, was immense.
 The legend of Japanese invincibility in the jungle … was smashed.
 Judged by the size of the forces engaged, it was not of great magnitude but it was, nevertheless, one of the historic successes of British arms.
 It was the turning point in the Burma Campaign.

 Colonel Frink of the 25th Dragoons described it as “one of the bitterest battles of modern times”.
 He had been one of the last to leave Dunkirk, commanding a squadron of tanks in a rear-guard action.
-He compared it to Admin Box: “In my opinion it was immeasurably worse than Dunkirk, owing to the ability of the enemy to get close under cover of jungle … We have had to sit around for days and nights, an easy target from every angle.”
+He thought that Admin Box “… was immeasurably worse than Dunkirk, owing to the ability of the enemy to get close under cover of jungle … We have had to sit around for days & nights, an easy target from every angle.”

 Dennis White in 1944